sagemath/sagewiki_to_gh-2022-10-10/days59.md

 '''Organizer: William Stein (wstein@gmail.com)'''

 Primary Goal: Fix bugs in anything related to Sage.
+However, all kinds of Sage development will be on the table.

 == Confirmed Participants ==